 NLIS (Pigs) refers to the Australia’s Pork Supply Chain Integrity System, in which traceability is a key feature of the system.
 It is managed by Australian Pork Limited.

-From 1 February 2018, state and territory governments will legislate for mandatory NLIS requirements for the traceability of pigs.
+From 2018, state and territory governments began legislating for mandatory NLIS requirements for the traceability of pigs.
 This includes identification.
-All weaned pigs leaving the property will need to be identified with a brand/tattoo or an NLIS approved pig tag.
+All weaned pigs leaving the property need to be identified with a brand/tattoo or an NLIS approved pig tag.

 The pork industry system integrates programs and systems developed by industry supply chain members and governments, and comprises four components: